Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 If it's anything like the other Stack forums, that seems highly likely.
 And that includes the mods.

-Re:Wrong emphasis (Score:4, Interesting)
+Re:Wrong emphasis (Score:5, Interesting)

 But they are.